Fireflies AI Review —

 impresses.

-Search across months of meeting history using natural language queries.
-Not keyword search — semantic retrieval.
+Search across months of meeting history using natural language queries, not keyword search but semantic retrieval.
 Ask a question, get back the exact moment with speaker, timestamp, and surrounding context.
 The capability that separates Fireflies from every basic transcription tool in the category.

 Automatically push meeting insights, action items, and call summaries directly into Salesforce and HubSpot records after every sales call.
-Eliminates manual data entry, ensures CRM accuracy, and gives sales managers full visibility into what was actually discussed.
+It eliminates manual data entry, keeps the CRM accurate, and gives sales managers full visibility into what was actually discussed.

 Fireflies integrates with Slack, Notion, Jira, Asana, Trello, and dozens of other workflow tools.
 Meeting summaries can be pushed automatically into the right channel or project the moment the call ends.
 The meeting becomes a trigger, not a memory exercise.

-Fireflies identifies action items from the conversation automatically — what was committed to, by whom, with what implied timeline.
-The baseline extraction catches the majority of explicit commitments and surfaces them without anyone having to remember to write them down.
+Fireflies identifies action items from the conversation automatically: what was committed to, by whom, with what implied timeline.
+The baseline extraction catches most explicit commitments and surfaces them without anyone having to remember to write them down.

 The compounding value of Fireflies is what makes it genuinely strategic.
 Every meeting adds to a growing body of searchable institutional knowledge.
-New hires can understand the context behind decisions.
-Leaders can verify what was committed.
+New hires can understand the context behind decisions, and leaders can verify what was actually committed to.
 The longer you use it, the more irreplaceable it becomes.

 Organisational memory creates